 In some cases, CIWS are used on land to protect military bases.
 In this case, the CIWS can also protect the base from shell and rocket fire.
-A gun-based CIWS usually consists of a combination of radars, computers, and rotary or revolver cannon placed on a rotating automatically aimed gun mount.
+A gun-based CIWS usually consists of a combination of radars, computers, and rotary or revolver cannons placed on a rotating automatically aimed gun mount.
 Examples of gun-based CIWS products in operation are:

 - Sea Zenith